Holography vs. Scale Separation: AdS Scale separation

 \item \textbf{String limit:} The theory flows to a perturbative string theory as the dilaton $\varphi$ controlling the string coupling $g_s=\exp(-\varphi\sqrt{d-2}/2)$ diverges.
 In this limit, the tower of string excitations, with mass proportional to the string scale, becomes light.
 When only the dilaton varies, the coefficient is

 \end{itemize}

-This conjecture is highly non-trivial even within string theory.
+This conjecture is non-trivial even within string theory.
 For instance, in 4d $\mathcal{N}=2$ theories arising from compactifying type II strings on Calabi-Yau threefolds, it is a non-trivial fact that every infinite-distance limit of the vector multiplet moduli space is of this form~\cite{Friedrich:2025gvs}.
+In~\cite{Bedroya:2024ubj}, the authors provided a bottom-up argument, based on gravitational amplitudes and black hole thermodynamics, explaining why if the lightest tower is not a KK tower, it must instead exhibit an exponential density of states, characteristic of a string tower.
+However, from the bottom-up perspective, the precise emergence of the tower at infinite distance in moduli space, as well as the detailed dependence of the tower's mass scale on the scalar fields, remains unclear (see also~\cite{Basile:2023blg,Herraez:2024kux} for alternative approaches to motivating the Emergent String Conjecture).

 Furthermore, if we take the Emergent String Conjecture seriously, we find that the coefficient $c$ must obey the inequality

 which is saturated only for the string limit.
 This inequality is referred to as the \textit{Sharpened Distance Conjecture}~\cite{Etheredge:2022opl}, and it is preserved under dimensional reduction.